 Previously staff presented a hypothetical multifamily development that consisted of 200 units (total) and broken down into 114 1-bedroom, 74 2-bedroom and 12 3-bedroom units.
 The example chart shows a previous requirement, under existing Municipal Code, to require 393 parking spaces.
 Staff's recommended change to a flat 2 spaces per unit would result in a requirement of 400 spaces for the example development.
 That works out to a 2% increase.
-In addition, it applies regardless of bedroom count, therefore not discouraging 3 bedroom units.
-Staff believes this incremental increase is justifiable and also has the unintended consequence of simplifying the Town Code which is always a positive.
+In addition, it applies regardless of bedroom count, therefore it does not discourage 3-bedroom units.
+Staff has received very few complaints on regular multi-family complexes related to parking over the years, but has been made aware of overflow parking occurring in the single-family neighborhood adjacent to The Reserves on Auburn Drive.
+Overall, Staff believes this incremental increase in regular multi-family parking is justifiable.